carrierwaveuploader/carrierwave/CONTRIBUTING.md

 First, make sure you have `imagemagick` and `ghostscript` installed.
 You may need `libmagic` as well.

-Then, you'll need to install bundler and the gem dependencies:
+Then, you'll need to install the gem dependencies:

-  `gem install bundler && bundle install`
+    bundle install

 You should now be able to run the local tests:

-  `bundle exec rake`
+    bundle exec rake

 You can also run the remote specs by creating a ~/.fog file: